Philly is a steak city, and I’ve spent my fair share of time chasing down the holy grail: cheesesteaks.

 Of course, we’re ending this list with an absolute bang.

-The best steakhouse in Philadelphia depends on what you’re looking for, and if that means more unlimited grilled meats carved right onto your plate, Picanha Brazilian Grill is a match made in heaven.
+The best steakhouse in Philadelphia really depends on what I’m craving.
+If I’m in the mood for unlimited grilled meats carved right onto my plate, Picanha Brazilian Grill feels like a match made in heaven.

 It’s another laid-back, pay-by-weight setup where you load up on cuts like picanha, fraldinha, and linguiça, plus whatever catches your eye at the buffet on the way back to your seat.